WBMS (AM)

-WBMS (1460 AM) is a radio station licensed to Brockton, Massachusetts.
+WBMS (1460 AM; "Radio TeleBoston") is a radio station licensed to Brockton, Massachusetts.
 The station is owned by Beatrice Innocent Cesar through licensee Fraternity Broadcasting Group, LLC.
 The station also broadcasts through FM translator station W266DA (101.1).
+WBMS broadcasts programming in Haitian Creole.

 History

 As WBET

 WBMS signed on as WBET on November 27, 1946.
 The station was owned by The Brockton Publishing Company, with studios on 60 Main Street in Brockton, inside the headquarters of The Enterprise newspaper.
-The original frequency was 990 kHz, daytime only, but by 1952 would move to its current 1460 kHz frequency due to the owners of WBET buying the two other Brockton stations, WBKA (1450 AM) and WBKA-FM (107.1).
+The original frequency was 990 kHz, daytime only, but by 1952 would move to its current 1460 kHz frequency due to the owners of WBET buying the two other Brockton stations, WBKA (1450 AM) and WBKA-FM 107.1.
 WBET then turned in the licenses for 990 and 107.1 and moved WBET to 1460.
 WBKA had been owned by Joseph Curran.
 The 1951 Broadcasting Yearbook does not list either WBKA or WBKA-FM but the 1953 Broadcasting Yearbook lists WBET as having a construction permit for 1460 with 1,000 watts and the following year is listed as being on 1460.

-FM simulcast service would be added with the 1948 launch of WBET-FM (97.7).
+FM simulcast service would be added with the 1948 launch of WBET-FM 97.7.
 When WBET would sign off at sundown, WBET-FM provided service through the nighttime hours.
 In 1976, WBET-FM ended its simulcasts of the AM station and began broadcasting a top 40 format.
 A year later, its call letters were changed to WCAV.
-In 1982, the station switched to a country music format and remained with it until 1999 when Radio One purchased the station and moved its studios out of Brockton.
+In 1982, the station switched to a country music format and remained with it until 1999 when Radio One purchased WCAV and moved its studios out of Brockton.
 Today, that station is operated from studios in Medford by iHeartMedia as WZRM and broadcasts a Spanish contemporary hits format.

 WBET featured local news, talk, sports and a variety of different programs and was promoted as "Full Service Radio for Metro South".

-Sale to Business TalkRadio Network, as WBZB/WXBR
+Sale to Business Talk Radio Network, as WBZB/WXBR

-The station was purchased in 2006 by the Business Talk Radio Network based in Greenwich, Connecticut.
+WBET was purchased in 2006 by the Business Talk Radio Network based in Greenwich, Connecticut.
 Syndicated programming from the network was added to the station's lineup.
-The station was assigned the WBZB call letters on November 24, 2006, three days ahead of the 60th anniversary of its first sign-on.
-On December 12, 2006, the station changed its call sign to WXBR.
+To reflect the new owner's focus on business talk programming, the station was assigned the WBZB call letters on November 24, 2006, three days ahead of the 60th anniversary of WBET's first sign-on.
+The new call sign was soon met with a cease-and-desist from WBZ in Boston; on December 12, 2006, the station changed its call sign to WXBR, also in reflection of "Business Radio".

 The station was put up for sale in 2011.
 On May 2, 2012, WXBR staff was evicted from its studios for failure by its owner to pay rent.
 During this time, the station aired only those programs syndicated by the Business Talk Radio Network.